inbn/component-gallery/src/content/quote.md

 ### Inline quotes

-The HTML `q` element is designed to be used for inline quotations.
+The HTML `q` element is designed to be used for inline quotations, but it's not the only way of indicating an inline quote.
 According to the W3C spec:

 <blockquote cite="https://www.w3.org/TR/2011/WD-html5-author-20110809/the-q-element.html">
   <p>The use of <code>q</code> elements to mark up quotations is entirely optional; using explicit quotation punctuation without <code>q</code> elements is just as correct.</p>
 </blockquote>

-Unless you want to make use of the [`cite`](#the-cite-attribute) attribute or style your quotes with the [CSS quotes property](https://css-tricks.com/almanac/properties/q/quotes/), you are fine using quote marks instead of the `q` element.
+Unless you want to make use of the [`cite`](#the-cite-attribute) attribute or style your quotes with the [CSS quotes property](https://css-tricks.com/almanac/properties/q/quotes/), you are fine to use quotation marks instead of the `q` element.

 ### Block quotes

 The HTML `blockquote` element is designed to be used for extended quotations.
+If your quote is more than a few lines long, consider using a blockquote.

 ### Pull quotes